 - 2.1.
-When choosing the location of a Championship site careful consideration should be given to the type of terrain readily available.
-Mixed terrain, both low lying and high ground is recommended, in an area that is neither too easy nor too difficult to navigate over. - 2.2 It is preferable to have the sole use of an airfield or be able to adopt a dominant role in respect to air traffic movements. - 2.3 The navigation area (Event 1), where competition traffic is relatively low, military low level flights through the area are unacceptable.
-Appropriate Notams must be issued in respect to low level helicopter flying especially for manoeuvring and searching. - 2.4 For Event 1, the whole of the navigation course must be on one map. - 2.5 For Event 1, there should be no prohibited areas or danger areas within 10 nautical miles of the navigation route.
-There should be no dangerous power cables within 3 NM of the airfield.
+When choosing the location of a Championship site, careful consideration should be given to the type of terrain readily available.
+Mixed terrain, both low lying and high ground is recommended in an area that is neither too easy nor too difficult to navigate over. - 2.2 It is preferable to have the sole use of an airfield or be able to adopt a dominant role in respect to air traffic movements. - 2.3 The navigation area (event 1), should avoid areas of military low level flights and appropriate Notams must be issued in respect to low level helicopter flying. - 2.4 For event 1, the whole of the navigation course must be on one map. - 2.5 For event 1, there should be no prohibited areas or danger areas within 10 nautical miles of the navigation route.
+There should be no dangerous power cables within 3 NM of the airfield or in areas where descent is required below 150 metres.
 Cables must be shown on local area but not competition maps. - 2.6.
-The airfield should have a large open unrestricted grass area upon which the championship tasks can be carried out.
+The airfield should have a large flat open unrestricted grass area upon which the Championship tasks can be carried out.
 Routing in and out of the airfield should be from different directions, pre-planned and marked on the ground for all events taking place on the airfield. - 2.7 Seating areas (low level stands) should be available for spectators within reasonable distance of the competition area.
-Separate facilities must be provided for international press including TV and Sponsored video teams.
-A separate press centre should be made available by the Organizer. - 2.8 The airfield must provide adequate full time air traffic control, fire and ambulance services, hangarage for special maintenance, fuel both for piston and turbine helicopters.
-A fast refuelling facility on the airfield is vital for the smooth running of a championship. - 2.9.
-Catering facilities, for the sole use of those associated with the championship, must be provided.
-The Organizer should allow for staggered mealtimes i.e. running continuous buffet.
+Separate facilities must be provided for international press including TV and sponsored video teams.
+A separate press centre should be made available by the Organiser.

-- 2.10 The airfield should be located not more than 20 minutes travel time from the residential accommodation provided for the participants. - 2.11 The airfield should be available for full familiarisation and practice in the week prior to the championship, during which time the airfield will be run under strict Local Rules to which all participants must adhere.
-In the event that a military base is used the Organizer must provide an alternative training airfield nearby to the navigation area in order that navigation training may take place in the week prior to the championship. - 2.12 A detailed weather history within the competition area must be provided to FAI CIG at the time that the bid is made. - 2.13 Special attention should be given to the location and size of the briefing and rest room.
-This should not be used for catering purposes.
+- 2.8 The airfield must provide adequate full time air traffic control, fire and ambulance services, hangarage for special maintenance and fuel both for piston & turbine helicopters.
+An efficient refuelling facility on the airfield is vital for the smooth running of a Championship. - 2.9.
+Catering facilities, for the sole use of those associated with the Championship must be provided.
+The Organiser should allow for staggered mealtimes i.e. running continuous buffet. - 2.10 The airfield should be located not more than 20 minutes travel time from the residential accommodation provided for the participants. - 2.11 The airfield should be available for full familiarisation and practice in the week prior to the championship, during which time the airfield will be run under strict "Local Rules" to which all participants must adhere.
+In the event that a military base is used, the Organiser must provide an alternative training airfield nearby to the navigation area in order that navigation training may take place in the week prior to the Championship. - 2.12 Detailed weather history of the competition area must be submitted to FAI CIG with the bid. - 2.13 Special attention should be given to the location and size of the briefing and rest room.
+It should not be used for catering purposes.
 Sufficient seating should be provided for a minimum 150 people with additional facilities for press and TV crews.